wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/writing-dapps.md

 By default, _only_ the fact that the transaction belongs to the owner of the account from which it was sent, is checked.
 To check that, the transaction's binary data, the account owner's public key and the digital signature of the transaction are being run through special `sigVerify` function.
 If the `sigVerify` function returns `true` — the transaction is considered valid, otherwise — invalid.

 ## Transactions validation using account scripts
-If a validation algorithm has to have some additional logic that goes beyond only the detection of transaction's ownership, then a special script written in RIDE is used.
+If a validation algorithm has to have some additional logic that goes beyond only the detection of transaction's ownership, then a special script written in Ride is used.
 This script is attached to the account.
 That kind of script is called the **account script**.
 After the attachment of the script to the account, all the transactions that are sent from this account will be verified with this script.

 ## IDE for writing account scripts
-We are using [Waves IDE](http://ide.wavesplatform.com/) as our IDE for writing RIDE scripts.
+We are using [Waves IDE](http://ide.wavesplatform.com/) as our IDE for writing Ride scripts.
 To create a new script let's click the **New** button and select the **Account script** option.

 ![](./_assets/ide1.png)

-A new tab will open, inside of which we can start writing our RIDE script.
+A new tab will open, inside of which we can start writing our Ride script.

 ![](./_assets/ide2.png)

 ## Working with transaction object inside of the account script